Section: Information Technology

 The purpose of this policy is to establish acceptable uses of computer equipment at St. John’s University (St. John’s).
 Wrongful use exposes St. John’s to risks including virus attacks, compromise of network systems and services, and legal issues.

-Computing Resources are available for use only by University faculty, administrators, staff, student workers, students, alumni, interns and other authorized users and intended to advance the education, research, administration and the mission of the University.
-Accordingly, the University encourages and promotes the use of these resources by the University Community, within institutional priorities and financial capabilities.
+Computing Resources are available for use only by St. John’s faculty, administrators, staff, student workers, students, alumni, interns, and other authorized users and intended to advance the education, research, administration, and St. John’s mission.
+Accordingly, St. John’s encourages and promotes the use of these resources by the University Community, within institutional priorities and financial capabilities.
 Access to and use of these resources and services are privileges and are used in compliance with all applicable laws and regulations and with the highest standards of ethical behavior.

-Inappropriate use exposes the University to risks including virus attacks, compromise of network systems and services, legal issues and reputation damage.
+Inappropriate use exposes St. John’s to risks including virus attacks, compromise of network systems and services, legal issues, and reputation damage.

-Below, the University sets forth terms and conditions for the use of Computing Resources.
+Below, St. John’s sets forth terms and conditions for the use of Computing Resources.
 Listings of specific acceptable and unacceptable uses are illustrative examples and are not meant to be exhaustive.
-The University is the sole and conclusive authority on questions relating to acceptable uses of its resources.
-If a question about use arises, the use should be considered "prohibited" until IT Department directs otherwise.
+St. John’s is the sole and conclusive authority on questions relating to acceptable uses of its resources.
+If a question about use arises, the use should be considered "prohibited" until the IT Department directs otherwise.

 The following activities are considered Improper Usage and are strictly prohibited, with no exceptions:

-The University prohibits the use of its computing resources for Internet downloading and sharing of copyrighted music and video in violation of copyright laws.
-In addition to violating University policy and the law, file-sharing programs (such as uTorrent, Transmission, and Vuze) that permit these activities also may impair the University's broadband system because their use causes a strain on the University's broadband capabilities and other network resources.
-A copyrighted movie, television show or sound recording without permission of the copyright holder is a violation of University policy.
-The University has, and will continue to create, technologies to identify and disable access to file-sharing websites that facilitate the violation of applicable law and University policy.
-In the event that you desire to legally download any file that may strain the University's broadband capabilities, please contact the IT Department to arrange for a time and place to do so.
+St. John’s prohibits the use of its computing resources for Internet downloading and sharing of copyrighted music and video in violation of copyright laws.
+In addition to violating St. John’s policy and the law, file-sharing programs (such as uTorrent, Transmission, and Vuze) that permit these activities also may impair St. John’s broadband system because their use causes a strain on St. John’s broadband capabilities and other network resources.
+A copyrighted movie, television show or sound recording without permission of the copyright holder is a violation of St. John’s policy.
+St. John’s has, and will continue to create, technologies to identify and disable access to file-sharing websites that facilitate the violation of applicable law and St. John’s policy.
+In the event that one desires to legally download any file that may strain St. John’s broadband capabilities, the IT Department must be contacted to arrange for a time and place to do so.

 Creation of internet content and other materials for educational, research and administrative purposes are in full compliance with current copyright laws.

-Consistent with the purposes for which University Computing Resources are intended, web content may be created and posted only in support of the instructional, research, and administrative objectives of the University.
+Consistent with the purposes for which St. John’s Computing Resources are intended, web content may be created and posted only in support of the instructional, research, and administrative objectives of St. John’s.
 Web content supporting unapproved commercial or business activities is prohibited.

-The University reserves the right to restrict web content or remove any part of such content for violation of these or any University policies, including for causing excessive traffic to the University's web servers.
+St. John’s reserve the right to restrict web content or remove any part of such content for violation of these or any St. John’s policies, including for causing excessive traffic to St. John’s web servers.

-Each user is responsible for his or her own activities in using the University's computing resource and indemnifies and holds harmless to the University from any liability to the user or any third party arising out of the use of the computing resources by the user, or any loss of information existing or stored on the University's computing equipment or resources, including all files and electronic mail.
+Each user is responsible for his or her own activities in using St. John’s computing resource and indemnifies and holds St. John’s harmless from any liability to the user or any third party arising out of the use of the computing resources by the user, or any loss of information existing or stored on St. John’s computing equipment or resources, including all files and electronic mail.

 All breaches of information security, actual or suspected, must be reported to, and investigated by the CIO and the Director of Information Security.